-The Department of Sociology/Anthropology has proposed three changes to the current Anthropology minor in order to increase its accessibility and flexibility and to make it easier for students unfamiliar with the discipline to recognize its usefulness for their interests and career aspirations.
+The Department of Sociology/Anthropology has proposed three changes to the current Anthropology minor in order to increase its accessibility and flexibility and to

 The first element of the proposal is to change the name of the minor from Anthropology to Anthropology: Understanding Cultures.
 Because anthropology is not typically offered in high schools, many students are not familiar with the term or the field.
 The updated descriptive title will make the minor more visible and recognizable, while still clearly identifying it with the discipline of anthropology.